HarrisonHall/slipstream/README.md

 `slipstream` is a command-line application for serving filtered/aggregated feeds from existing feeds a la Yahoo Pipes.
 A simple configuration file (e.g.
 [slipstream.toml](https://github.com/HarrisonHall/slipstream/blob/main/examples/config/slipstream.toml))
-is used to define feeds, relationships, and filters.
+is used to define feeds, filters, and aggregations.

+The original goal of `slipstream serve` was to support a single, self-hostable service that can aggregate feeds across devices.
+No need to share `opml` files across desktops, phones, and laptops-- all feeds can be accessible from a single new aggregate atom feed.
+Slipstream supports basic filters for allowlisting/denylisting entries from feeds based on substrings and tags.
+Everything `slipstream serve` supports, `slipstream read` also supports.

 #### Installation